kydance/kydance.github.io/posts/golang-GMP/index.md

       mysg.g = gp
       ...
       c.recvq.enqueue(mysg)
-      // Signal to anyone trying to shrink our stack that we&#39;re about
+      // Signal to anyone trying to shrink our stack that we're about
       // to park on a channel.
-The window between when this G&#39;s status
+The window between when this G's status
       // changes and when we set gp.activeStackChans is not safe for
       // stack shrinking.
       gp.parkingOnChan.Store(true)
-      gopark(chanparkcommit, unsafe.Pointer(&amp;c.lock), waitReasonChanReceive, traceBlockChanRecv, 2)
+      gopark(chanparkcommit, unsafe.Pointer(&c.lock), waitReasonChanReceive, traceBlockChanRecv, 2)
-    } -&gt;
+    } ->
       runtime.gopark(unlockf func(*g, unsafe.Pointer) bool, lock unsafe.Pointer, reason waitReason, traceReason traceBlockReason, traceskip int)
 ```